aria-ml/dataeval/ROADMAP.md

   scikit-learn through `dataeval.core`; making the core module surface lazy is the first step and was deliberately deferred out of v1.1 as too broad for a release eve.

 **Scope note.** Both tracks in one release is more than v1.1 carried.
-If the FMV foundation slips, Track 2 ships as v1.2 on its own and the video evaluators move to the release after it.
+The advanced video evaluators will likely move to the following release.

 ---

-## Beyond v1.2 — direction, no dates
+## Direction beyond v1.2

-- **Full video parity.** The remaining evaluator modules — shifts, scope, and performance research — validated on video across classification, object detection, and object tracking.
+- **Full video validation and documentation.** Evaluator modules - shifts, scope, and performance - validated on video across classification, object detection, and object tracking, and proper usage documented.
-- **FMV-native metrics.** Measures with no direct still-image analogue: temporal drift within a clip and across collection time, scene complexity from entity counts and scene transitions, action diversity across action classes and transitions, camera motion characterization, temporal consistency of labels and embeddings, and occlusion and visibility profiles.
+- **More FMV-native metrics.** Measures with no direct still-image analogue, such as temporal drift within a video sequence, and additional stats for use in evaluators that analyze metadata.
-- **Video-specific evaluators.** Near-duplicate detection across videos, clips, and frames; a leakage detector for video datasets integrated into the bias module.
-- **Scale.** Long-video support with streaming embeddings, multi-camera and multi-view datasets, real-time evaluation hooks.
+- **Support for exotic video formats.** - Streaming (long video) datasets, multi-camera and multi-view datasets, real-time evaluation.
-- **Synthetic and augmented video.** Detection and characterization of synthetic content in operational datasets.

 A v2.0 marking full video support across every evaluator module remains the destination.
-It is not given a date here: at the observed cadence it is more than one release away, and the last two roadmaps placed it a year earlier than the schedule supported.

 ---